urvanov-ru/urvanov-ru/README.md

 **Dictionary service for insurance project**

 Our module was base part of core services.
 Clients used REST methods to edit dictionary fields.
-The module generated Java classed with Dto, Hibernate Entities and tables.
-That generated modules loaded during startup process.
+The module generated Java classes with Dto, Hibernate Entities and tables.
+The generated modules were loaded during startup process.
 Other services used REST API to fetch dictionary data.
 Used: Java 8, Spring Framework, Hibernate, JUnit, Slf4j, Logback, jsonschema2pojo, Lombok, ﻿junit-dataprovider, Java Reflection API, Maven Jenkins, Confluence.

 .... and other places ....